-The next Faith and Food Sheffield Bible Study and Brunch event will be on Saturday 30th November at 11-3pm.
-The venue will be confirmed soon.
-Please fill in this form to register your interest as there is a deposit (which contributes to your meal) to book your place: https://paulamelissa.typeform.com/to/E2YCJs.
+The next Faith and Food Sheffield Bible Study and Brunch event will be on Saturday 18th January at 12-2:30pm.
+The venue is TBC.
+Please fill in this form to book your place: https://paulamelissa.typeform.com/to/E2YCJs.

 I 100% believe that the idea of Faith and Food Sheffield (FAFS) was given to me by God.
 It was, is and always will be, a God dream.